Forum-Informationsfreiheit/OffenesParlament/offenesparlament/docs/source/design.rst

 Links
 ~~~~~~~~~~

 Links within the content are formatted in blue and change opacity when hovered.
-(More details?)

 Icons
 ~~~~~~~~~~